 After nearly two years of challenging circumstances across many industries, workers have decided that simply having a job is not enough to feel successful.
 Employees want more flexibility, better treatment, and are willing to shop around for potential employers to get what they’re looking for.
 The Great Resignation describes the phenomenon of millions of workers laying down their tools and looking for something better.

 In June 2021, 3.9 million people quit their jobs.
 Less attentive employers describe this as a “labor shortage,” but the truth is that there are plenty of hard workers out there.
 It’s up to individual companies to provide the right environment to encourage them to stay.
-Here are 5 tips to help your business navigate the Great Resignation, keep your employees happy, and attract new talent.
+Here are 5 tips to help your business navigate the Great Resignation.

 1. Offer Remote Work or Shift Flexibility